danielbodnar/awesome-stars/README.md

 - [typehero/typehero](https://github.com/typehero/typehero) - Connect, collaborate, and grow with a community of TypeScript developers
 - [black7375/Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix) - 🦊 I respect proton UI and aim to improve it.
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services
-- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS®
+- [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide source and binary compatibility with macOS® and a similar user experience.
 - [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.
 - [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech_balloon: :gem:
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.